noot/ring-go/README.md

 # ring-go
-implementation of linkable ring signatures using elliptic curve crypto in go
+Implementation of linkable ring signatures using elliptic curve crypto in pure Go.
+It supports ring signatures over both ed25519 and secp256k1.

 ### requirements
 go 1.19